sayedchowdury5/NodeJs_Myblog/README.md

 # NodeJs_Myblog
-This is my first Node.js project as a where developed my perosnal blog.
+This is my first Node.js project where developed my perosnal blog.